Wipie/Puginator/README.md

-# puginator
+# Welcome to Puginator M+'s official repository

-Issue board for Puginator M+ Bot
+This repository is only used as an issue board for the moment.